PurpurMC/PurpurDocs/mkdocs/FAQ.md

 Yes.

-Purpur adds a few permissions for a few features and commands that have been added.
-Some permissions for specific features will not work unless that feature is enabled in purpur.yml, too, so keep an eye out for those :wink:
+Purpur adds a few permissions for a few features and commands that it has added.
+Some permissions for specific features will not work unless you enable that feature in purpur.yml, too, so keep an eye out for those :wink:

 {{ site_url }}/Permissions